-Definitions and Terms
+- Sexual exploitation of a dependent adult by a caretaker as defined in Section 702.17. - Personal degradation of a dependent adult by a caregiver.
+(441 IAC 176.1)(235B)

-- "Dependent adult abuse information" means any or all individually identified report data, investigation data, and disposition data maintained by the Registry or by any office of the Department. (lowa Code Section 235B.5(7)) - "Dependent Adult Abuse Reporting and Evaluation System" also known as DARES is the system used by HHS to document all abuse referrals and completed assessments pertaining to dependent adult abuse. - "Disposition data" means information pertaining to an opinion or decision as to the occurrence of dependent adult abuse, including: - Any intermediate or ultimate opinion or decision you may reach, or - Any opinion or decision reached in the course of judicial proceedings, or - The present status of the case. - "Duress" means, broadly, a threat of harm made to compel a person to do something against the person's will or judgement; especially a wrongful threat made by one person to compel a manifestation of seeming assent by another person to a transaction without real volition. - "Elder abuse" means abuse, emotional abuse, neglect, isolation, or sexual exploitation of an older individual.
-(Iowa Code Chapter 235F) - "Emergency shelter services" includes, but is not limited to, secure crisis shelters or housing for victims of dependent adult abuse.
-(Iowa Code Section 235B.2(5A)) - "Evaluation" means the process of collecting and examining information concerning a dependent adult who allegedly has been abused or denied critical care due to the acts or omissions of the caretaker, for the purpose of determining the circumstances of the dependent adult.
+"Dependent adult abuse information" means any or all individually identified report data, investigation data, and disposition data maintained by the Registry or by any office of the Department.
+(Iowa Code Section 235B.5(7))

+"Dependent Adult Abuse Reporting and Evaluation System" also known as DARES is the system used by HHS to document all abuse referrals and completed assessments pertaining to dependent adult abuse.

+"Disposition data" means information pertaining to an opinion or decision as to the occurrence of dependent adult abuse, including:

+- Any intermediate or ultimate opinion or decision you may reach, or - Any opinion or decision reached in the course of judicial proceedings, or - The present status of the case.

+"Duress" means, broadly, a threat of harm made to compel a person to do something against the person's will or judgement; especially a wrongful threat made by one person to compel a manifestation of seeming assent by another person to a transaction without real volition.

+"Elder abuse" means abuse, emotional abuse, financial exploitation, neglect, isolation, or sexual exploitation of an older individual.
+(Iowa Code Chapter 235F and Iowa Code 726)

+"Emergency shelter services" includes, but is not limited to, secure crisis shelters or housing for victims of dependent adult abuse.
+(Iowa Code Section 235B.2(6))

+"Evaluation" means the process of collecting and examining information concerning a dependent adult who allegedly has been abused or denied critical care due to the acts or omissions of the caretaker, for the purpose of determining the circumstances of the dependent adult.
 The information is used to write the dependent adult abuse report.
 An evaluation is done on all allegations of dependent adult abuse with a caretaker other than self.
-(See also the definition of "Assessment.") - "Exploitation" means the act or process of taking unfair advantage of a dependent adult or the adult's physical or financial resources without the informed consent of the dependent adult, including theft, by the use of undue influence, harassment, duress, deception, false representation, or false pretenses. (lowa Code Section 235B.2) - "Expungement" means the process of destroying dependent adult abuse information. - "False pretenses" means making a claim that is not supported by fact. - "False representation" means someone making a false statement, such as to identity or authority over someone or something, with the intent to defraud or to induce a person to act to the person's injury or damage.
+(See also the definition of "Assessment.")

+"Exploitation" means the act or process of taking unfair advantage of a dependent adult or the adult's physical or financial resources without the informed consent of the dependent adult, including theft, by the use of undue influence, harassment, duress, deception, false representation, or false pretenses. (lowa Code Section 235B.2)

+"Expungement" means the process of destroying or erasing dependent adult abuse information in compliance with Iowa Code 235B.9.

+"False pretenses" means making a claim that is not supported by fact.

+"False representation" means someone making a false statement, such as to identity or authority over someone or something, with the intent to defraud or to induce a person to act to the person's injury or damage.

 "Family or household member" means a spouse, a person cohabiting with the dependent adult in private dwellings, a parent, or a person related to the dependent adult by consanguinity or affinity, but does not include children of the dependent adult who are less than 18 years of age.
-(Iowa Code Section 235B.2) (Law enforcement officers may offer professional counseling to a family or household member when they are remaining with a victim of criminal dependent adult abuse.)
+(Iowa Code Section 235B.2(7)) (Law enforcement officers may offer professional counseling to a family or household member when they are remaining with a victim of criminal dependent adult abuse.)